Change Management Policy – SOC 2 Edition

 3. Process

-1. Proposal – Engineer opens GitHub Pull Request (PR) referencing Linear ticket.
+- Proposal – Engineer opens GitHub Pull Request (PR) referencing a Linear ticket.
+PRs remain mandatory for every production change to preserve traceability to Linear, squash history, and one-click revert capability.

-2. Automated Testing – CI pipeline executes unit, integration, SCA and SAST scans; PR must pass.
+- Automated Testing – CI pipeline executes unit, integration, SCA and SAST scans; PR must pass before merge.

-5. Approval – Merge triggers infrastructure plan validation and requires SRE sign-off for infra changes.
+- Merge – Merge triggers infrastructure plan validation; SRE sign-off is required for infrastructure-as-code changes.

 4. Emergency Changes